- Fee assured

-At the Major Trauma Centre, Queen Elizabeth University Hospital, Birmingham I treat injuries cartilage and multi ligament injuries of the knee.
+At the Major Trauma Centre, Queen Elizabeth University Hospital, Birmingham I treat injuries to the cartilage and multi ligament injuries of the knee.
 For reconstructing major ligaments I often use cadaveric ligaments.

-As The Queen Elizabeth Hospital is the home of the Royal Centre for Defence Medicine (RCDM) I treats cartilage and ligament injuries to soldiers and elite athletes who have very high demand on their knees.
+As The Queen Elizabeth Hospital is the home of the Royal Centre for Defence Medicine (RCDM) I treat cartilage and ligament injuries to soldiers and elite athletes who have a very high demand on their knees.